 The expansion of our Direct to Major admission program is in response to unprecedented demand for Computer Science at UW.
 The Allen School has more than doubled its capacity in the past several years, yet demand keeps rising and continues to exceed capacity.
 This means that we still must turn away a significant number of UW students, who then must either select another UW major or transfer to another school to study Computer Science.
 While there will still be space available in the Computer Science major for interest changers (students who discover Computer Science after coming to UW) and transfer students, freshman applicants who are not offered Direct to Major admission to the Allen School and who choose to attend UW should be prepared to major in something other than Computer Science.
-(There are many other excellent computing and technology majors at UW: Informatics, Geographical Information Systems, Applied and Computational Mathematical Sciences, and many more.)
+(There are many other excellent computing and technology majors at UW: Informatics, Geographical Information Systems, Applied and Computational Mathematical Sciences, Electrical Engineering, and many more.)
 Or, students can pursue any major at UW and complement it with our upper division non-major course offerings and other computing-related activities in the Allen School and elsewhere at UW.
 Additionally, our 100-level introductory courses will remain open to all students.

 All freshman applicants who meet UW admissions criteria and who list Computer Science as their first-choice major on their application will be automatically considered for Direct to Major.
 The UW Office of Admissions will offer Direct to Major admission based on a holistic review that includes established criteria and selection guidelines developed in partnership with the Allen School.